brandsict-nl/syslog-anonymizer/README.md

 Open SyslogAnonymizer.html in any modern browser
 Paste your syslog text or drop a log file
 Click “Anonymize”
-Copy the result or click “Download anonymized log”
+Copy the result

 ## Customization

-Edit the redaction rules directly in the JavaScript section:
+Edit the redaction rules directly in the JavaScript file syslog-anonymizer.js:

 ```
 const REDACTION_RULES = [